saiharshithkumarsiguru/dog_breed_classifier/README.md

 test_images:It contains test images.

-haarcascades: It contains files related to detection.
+haarcascades: It contains files related to detection.(please download the haarcascades front faces xml and place in this folder after you create this folder before running main file )

-saved_models: It contains our saved models.
+saved_models: It contains our saved models.(please add this folder befor you run the main file).

 dog_app.html: This is html version of our jupyter  notebook.

-bottleneck_features : It contains ours VG16 model.
+bottleneck_features : It contains ours VG16 model.(please create this folder download the model file here before running the main file)

 requirements: file about requirements.

+NOTE: The download links are present in the <a href"#Installation">Installation</a> section.

 </pre>
 </div>